air/configtest/Salt article.md

 First, the basics.
 You can find a [tutorial series on this site](https://www.digitalocean.com/community/tutorial_series/an-introduction-to-salt) to get you up and running with Salt, namely:

 1. [How to Install Salt on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-salt-on-ubuntu-12-04) illustrates how to get a simple master/minion pair running on the same server.
 You might want to try this first to get a feel for how masters and minions communicate.
 In the guide below we'll install a more practical setup.
 1. [How to Create Your First Salt Formula](https://www.digitalocean.com/community/tutorials/how-to-create-your-first-salt-formula).
-This is essential reading to learn how to command your new army of droplets.
+Once you're up and running, this is essential reading to learn how to command your new army of droplets.

+This guide is standalone and assumes you're starting from scratch.

+If you want to reuse your setup from tutorial 1, you can skip to **Set up a minion** below.
+A clean start is preferred though, since we're going to create a Salt user rather than work directly with `root`.

 ## What's my motivation?